gabrihellmateus/github-user-search/README.md

 # Github User Search

-> A Angular project to search users via the [Github Search API](https://developer.github.com/v3/search/).
+An Angular project to search users via the [Github Search API](https://developer.github.com/v3/search/).

-Some requests are cached in session storage to limit the use of the API, also there's is a limit for results of `5`.
+Some requests are cached in session storage (this will be improved) to limit the use of the API.

+#### GitHub API Rate Limit
+> For API requests using Basic Authentication or OAuth, you can make up to 5000 requests per hour.
+Authenticated requests are associated with the authenticated user, regardless of whether Basic Authentication or an OAuth token was used.
+This means that all OAuth applications authorized by a user share the same quota of 5000 requests per hour when they authenticate with different tokens owned by the same user.
+For unauthenticated requests, the rate limit allows for up to 60 requests per hour.
+Unauthenticated requests are associated with the originating IP address, and not the user making requests.

+#### GitHub Search API Rate Limit
+> The Search API has a custom rate limit.
+For requests using Basic Authentication, OAuth, or client ID and secret, you can make up to 30 requests per minute.
+For unauthenticated requests, the rate limit allows you to make up to 10 requests per minute.

 ## Development server
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.